Why I Use Meal Kits to Balance Salt & Soul

 The Benefits: More Than Just a Box

-- The “Soul” of Skill-Building: I love that these kits have turned my kitchen into a classroom.
-My boys grew up getting to see how a meal is built from scratch, and it gives them the confidence to help out.
+• The “Soul” of skill-building: I love that these kits have turned my kitchen into a classroom.
+My boys have grown up seeing exactly how a meal is built from scratch, and it gives them the confidence to actually jump in and help out.

-- Global Flavours at Home: It keeps our palates adventurous.
-It’s a way to bring those global flavours into our weeknight routine without me having to hunt down twenty different niche ingredients.
+• Global flavours at home: It keeps our palates adventurous.
+It’s a simple way to bring global flavours into our weeknight routine without me having to hunt down twenty different niche ingredients at various different stores.

 The “Salt” of the Matter (The Cons)